Geology of Dorset: Lower Lias

 Formed during the Late Rhaetian to Pliensbachian, in what was then a shallow marine environment, the lower Lias is composed of Blue Lias, Black Ven Marls, and Green Ammonite Beds (Charmouth Mudstone Formation).
 Mostly covered by lush vegetation, it forms the floor of Marshwood Vale in the west of Dorset and can be seen in stream beds, where the land has been excavated, and along the coast to the west of Seatown.
 The sides of the vale are mainly made from the clays and sands of the upper and lower Lias, while younger strata from the Cretaceous Period (145–66 Mya), crown the higher points.
 The Blue Lias is the lowest of the Liassic strata and where it is visible on the coast near Lyme Regis is layered with hard limestone and oil-rich shale.
 The iron pyrites in the clay can heat up when exposed to the air and occasionally ignite the shales.

 Around Lyme Regis, during the 18th and 19th centuries, the collection and sale of fossils became a popular occupation.
 Landslides and the excavation of the clays, used in cement production, exposed not only an abundance of ammonites of varying size, but also much larger specimens such as ichthyosaurs and plesiosaurs.
-Although these rocks were formed under water, the discovery of fossil wood, land-dwelling animals, and a pterosaur suggest that dry land was close by.
+Although these rocks were formed under water, the discovery of fossil wood, land-dwelling animals, and a pterosaur suggests that dry land was close by.